 Although we may not realize it, the law permeates our everyday lives in tangible and significant ways.
 This course will look at potential legal issues in certain literary texts.
 The focus of the course will entail analyzing these legal issues, taking a position on them, and writing persuasive legal briefs in support of these positions.
 Students will perform virtual mock trials, hearings, and depositions both during and at the end of each unit and present the arguments made in their legal briefs before a live jury.

 International Internships provide students with opportunities to integrate classroom knowledge, skills and methods with professional roles, responsibilities and activities in supervised settings abroad.
-IDS4940 is a 0-3 credit, web-based course designed to complement your international internship experience through guided reflection, critical analysis, synthesis and discussion.
+IDS4944 is a 0-6 credit, web-based course designed to complement your international internship experience through guided reflection.
 This course is offered for academic credit, graded on a pass/fail basis, and fulfills upper division elective credit requirements.

-- Summer C 2022 deadline: Thursday May 5th, by 11:59 p.m. (later applications may be accepted through May 13th, however, you may be assessed a $100 late registration fee if this is our only Summer C course).
-Your International Center application must also be completed prior to May 5th so we can add IDS4940 to your schedule before the end of regular registration.
+Later applications may be accepted.
+However, you may be assessed a $100 late registration fee if this is your only course.
+Your International Center application must also be completed prior to the deadline so we can add IDS4944 to your schedule before the end of regular registration.
 To begin the application process with the International Center please contact the study abroad advisor for the region in which your internship will be located.

 Self-enroll in the Beyond120 Career Readiness Modules